CEPP-KMITL/ThaiRoad-Spark/README.md

-# TRAVIST-Spark
+# ThaiRoad-Spark

-A big data service for TRAVIST made up of Apache Spark on bitnami Docker
+A big data service for ThaiRoad made up of Apache Spark on bitnami Docker

 ## Roadmap